michelegargiulo/Witchery-Companion/README.md

 - **Just Enough Items**
   - **[Goblin]** Show possible Goblin trades
   - **[Flame Imp]** Show items that the Imp accepts as gifts and their respective affection boost
-  - **[Flame Imp]** show items that the Imp will gift to the player and the level required to have that item gifted
+  - **[Flame Imp]** show items that the Imp will gift to the player and the level required to have that item gifted (requires Just Enough Resources)

 - **Just Enough Resources**
   - **[Entities]** Integration to register many entities and their loot in entity drops category